SegaraRai/bakezip/README.md

 - **Fix Garbled Filenames**: Automatically detects and corrects character encodings (Shift-JIS, GBK, EUC-KR, etc.).
 - **100% Private**: Powered by Rust and WebAssembly, all processing happens locally in your browser.
 No file uploads.
 - **Compatibility Analysis**: Inspects archives to identify potential cross-platform issues.
-- **Standard Compliant**: Rebuilds ZIPs with correct UTF-8 flags and Unicode path extra fields.
+- **Standard Compliant**: Rebuilds ZIPs with converted filenames and proper UTF-8 flags.

 ## Development